-In part because of the pandemic and the strain, it is put on our lives during the past year, people are considering divorce as a possible alternative to staying in the marriage if they are not doing well.
-Most of us knew that divorce was fairly common in our country even before the pandemic but now that the full impacts of the pandemic on our relationships, our finances, and our families are being felt we can see that divorce filings have increased in rate as a result.
-Well, not all these people end up getting divorced simply beginning the process and considering divorce is a significant step for your family to take.
+In part because of the pandemic and the strain it is put on our lives during the past year, people are considering divorce as a possible alternative to staying in the marriage if they are not doing well.
+Most of us knew that divorce was fairly common in our country even before the pandemic.
+Still, now that the full impacts of the pandemic on our relationships, finances, and families are being felt, we can see that divorce filings have increased in rate as a result.
+Well, not all these people end up getting divorced simply beginning the process, and considering divorce is a significant step for your family to take.

 Just about every person who goes through a divorce has similar concerns.
-While your family is different than any other family the divorce process for your family will not differ compared to another family down the street or across town.
+While your family is different than any other family, the divorce process for your family will not differ compared to another family down the street or across town.
 Everyone goes through the same steps in hopes of achieving the same goal.
-The way you get there may be different, the quality of her life during and after the case may be different and your representation situation may differ from other people but the fact is that divorce tends to look similar for most of us.
+The way you get there may be different, the quality of her life during and after the case may be different, and your representation situation may differ from other people.
+Still, the fact is that divorce tends to look similar for most of us.

 So why is it that the question of getting a divorce is such a vexing one for so many people?
-After all: if divorce is the same for everyone then why should I even have to write a blog post on this subject?
-Shouldn't everyone know the ends and outs of getting a divorce for having spoken to a friend, neighbor, or coworker about their divorce situation?
-The reality is that while the divorce is generally speaking the same for everyone each of us takes into the case different perspectives and emotions on our circumstances surrounding divorce.
+After all: if divorce is the same for everyone, why should I even have to write a blog post on this subject?
+Shouldn't everyone know the ends and outs of getting a divorce for speaking to a friend, neighbor, or coworker about their divorce situation?
+The reality is that while a divorce is generally speaking the same for everyone, each of us takes into the case different perspectives and emotions on our circumstances surrounding divorce.
 Because of that, the way we perceive divorce in our approach to the process can differ significantly.

 Filing for divorce in Texas

-For today's blog post I am going to write as if you have already decided to get divorced and that there is no going back on your decision.
-Of course, there is always time to reverse the divorce filing up until the point where the judge signs the final paperwork.
-That's not to say that I see this happen very much in the cases that we handle or across divorce cases in general but it certainly is possible and it does happen.
-The easiest time to reverse the decision on your divorces before you file.
-So, if you believe that there's a chance at reconciliation, I would take every opportunity to do so by working with your spouse is being honest with him or her about your desire to either remain in your marriage or move forward with a divorce.
+For today's blog post, I will write as if you have already decided to get divorced and that there is no going back on your decision.
+Of course, there is always time to reverse the divorce filing until the judge signs the final paperwork.
+That's not to say that I see this happen very much in the cases that we handle or across divorce cases in general, but it certainly is possible.
+It does happen—the easiest time to reverse the decision on your divorce before you file.
+So, if you believe that there's a chance at reconciliation, I would take every opportunity to do so by working with your spouse is being honest with them about your desire to either remain in your marriage or move forward with a divorce.

-The first question you need to ask yourself when you are deciding to get a divorce is whether or not you want to hire a family law attorney to represent you in the case.
-When I mentioned earlier that divorce and the process look about the same for all people across the state what I did not tell you is that your need to hire an attorney may differ across the board depending upon you are circumstances.
+The first question you need to ask yourself when deciding to get a divorce is whether or not you want to hire a family law attorney to represent you in the case.
+When I mentioned earlier that divorce and the process took about the same for all people across the state, I did not tell you that your need to hire an attorney may differ across the board depending upon your circumstances.
 A good rule of thumb for you to consider when deciding whether or not you need an attorney to represent you is whether you have children and the significance of Community property in your case.

-If you do not have children and do not have Community property as a major issue in your divorce then you may be able to get away with not hiring a divorce attorney for your case.
+If you do not have children and do not have Community property as a major issue in your divorce, then you may be able to get away with not hiring a divorce attorney for your case.
 There is no requirement in Texas that you hire an attorney either way.
-What I like to tell people is that when you have a significant amount of money or property or your children's well-being at stake it is a significant risk to not want to move forward with a lawyer.
+I like to tell people that when you have a significant amount of money or property or your children's well-being at stake, it is a significant risk not to want to move forward with a lawyer.
 You can think of it as a short-term investment into your long-term future.

 Rather, your spouse has a right under the law to be served with notice of your divorce by a professional process server or constable.
-There are costs associated with hiring a process server work constable and those costs need to be accounted for when you are budgeting for the divorce.
+There are costs associated with hiring a process server work constable, and those costs need to be accounted for when you are budgeting for the divorce.
 This is especially true if you are not hiring an attorney.
 The immediate costs of filing a divorce are typically accounted for when you pay your attorney.
 Any retainer amounts usually will be spent in part on filing the divorce and getting your case started.
-The attorney will keep an eye on the money you have paid to him or her it will make sure that there is money in your account through additional payments to ensure that your case can proceed efficiently.
+The attorney will keep an eye on the money you have paid to them; it will ensure that there is money in your account through additional payments to ensure that your case can proceed efficiently.

-If you choose to proceed in your divorce without an attorney you will need to budget these costs yourself.
+If you choose to proceed with your divorce without an attorney, you must budget these costs yourself.
 Setting money aside for these costs is not optional.
-You will need to file for divorce and proceed to pay money to do so.
-Unless you can show that you are impoverished or so destitute that you cannot afford to pay these basic costs you should expect to need this money at the outset of your case.
+You will need to file for divorce and proceed to pay money unless you can show that you are impoverished or so destitute that you cannot afford to pay these basic costs; you should expect to need this money at the outset of your case.
 You can start to budget for these costs early so that you are not surprised when they are thrust upon you early in the case.

 What makes a divorce expensive?

-Lack of a plan leads to increased costs in divorce
+Lack of a plan leads to increased costs in a divorce.

-From one, if a mistake is made in negotiating your temporary orders in those steps temporary orders need to be modified or enforced before the end of a divorce then you will have to pay your attorney to draft in file a modification or enforcement case.
+From one, if a mistake is made in negotiating your temporary orders in those steps, temporary orders need to be modified or enforced before the end of a divorce.
+You will have to pay your attorney to draft in file a modification or enforcement case.
 Then, you will likely have to attend a court hearing where you are paying your attorney to be present with you.
-Much of the time these sorts of costs can be prevented if you were to pay attention to the original language in the temporary orders so that you could avoid having to modify or enforce them later on.
+Much of the time, these sorts of costs can be prevented if you were to pay attention to the original language in the temporary orders so that you could avoid having to modify or enforce them later on.

 Think of your attorney as a coin-operated machine or video game.
-When there is no work to do your attorney will be very still and quiet.
-The quieter and more still your attorney gets to be the less your divorce will cost.
-Most divorce attorneys have many clients and have to concern themselves with a lot of situations involving those many clients.
-The last time your attorney has spent on your case the more time that can be spent working on billing other clients.
+When there is no work to do, your attorney will be very still and quiet.
+The quieter and more still your attorney gets to be, the less your divorce will cost.
+Most divorce attorneys have many clients and have to concern themselves with many situations involving those many clients.
+The last time your attorney has spent on your case, the more time you can spend working on billing other clients.

-Another consideration for costs in your case is if you choose to not be represented by an attorney at least initially.
-As I mentioned a moment ago nothing is preventing you from going into a divorce without a lawyer.
-It is not a requirement for you to be represented by an attorney to proceed with the divorce case.
+Another consideration for costs in your case is if you choose not to be represented by an attorney at least initially.
+As I mentioned a moment ago, nothing prevents you from going into a divorce without a lawyer.
+It is not required for you to be represented by an attorney to proceed with the divorce case.
 However, most of you reading this blog post would benefit from having a lawyer represent you in your divorce.

-What ends up happening is that you could begin your divorce case without a lawyer and then realize after time is passed that you do need an attorney.
-What you may have to end up doing is not only hiring an attorney but then paying the attorney to go back and correct mistakes that were made when you were representing yourself.
+What ends up happening is that you could begin your divorce case without a lawyer and then realize that you do need an attorney after time is passed.
+What you may have to do is not only hire an attorney but then pay the attorney to go back and correct mistakes made when you were representing yourself.
 All of this could have been avoided by simply hiring an attorney at the beginning of your case rather than moving forward unrepresented.
-There are sometimes erasers to the mistakes made in a divorce but to use that eraser will usually cost you time and money.
+There are sometimes erasers to the mistakes made in a divorce, but to use that eraser will usually cost you time and money.

-Another reason why your divorce may end up costing more money than the average person is if you and your spouse are not able to get on the same page as far as negotiations are concerned.
-Despite what many people think about divorce the reality of a divorce case is that you will likely spend most of it negotiating with your spouse rather than going to court.
+Another reason your divorce may end up costing more money than the average person is if you and your spouse are not able to get on the same page as far as negotiations are concerned.
+Despite what many people think about divorce, the reality of a divorce case is that you will likely spend most of it negotiating with your spouse rather than going to court.
 Movies, television shows, and horror stories from friends and family may lead you to believe that you will spend all day in courtrooms during your divorce.
-The reality is that for mostly weariness blog posts your time spent in court will be minimal if any.
+The reality is that for mostly weariness blog posts, your time spent in court will be minimal, if any.